Find a book: Go >

 by Earl F Ziemke

-A facsimile reprint of the original, 1959 US Dept of the Army publication, this is a history of two campaigns conducted by the Germans in their Northern Theatre of Operations.
-Firstly against Denmark and Norway in 1940 and secondly in partnership with the Finns against the Soviet Union in 1941.
+Published by US Dept of the Army.
+No.20-271.
+A history of two campaigns conducted by the Germans, firstly against Denmark and Norway in 1940 and secondly in partnership with the Finns against the Soviet Union in 1941.
 Both were landmarks.
 The invasion of Norway was the first large scale amphibious operation of WWII.
 The operations out of Finland provided the first instance of major military forces operating in the Arctic.

 Subject...World War II - General